 Why Your E-Commerce Campaigns Need Creative Automation

 Online shopping is taking the world by storm.
 E-commerce sales are estimated to reach 19.2% of all U.S. retail spending by 2024.
 The COVID-19 pandemic has led so many people to turn to the safety and convenience of online shopping, which has only accelerated this dramatic shift in spending behavior.
 Although this is exciting news for e-commerce brands everywhere, there is a catch.
-How will these brands continue to fuel their marketing when they are now faced with increasing content demands?
+How will these brands continue to avoid ad fatigue in e-commerce campaigns while facing increasing content demands?

-The Content Gap is another challenge that accompanies manual production.
-This is the delta between the exponentially rising content needs marketers face and the flat or declining production resources and budgets they currently have.
+The Content Gap is the delta between the exponentially rising content needs marketers face and the flat or declining production resources and budgets they currently have.
+This is another challenge that accompanies manual production.
 When brands can’t keep up, they jeopardize growth as well as maintaining existing customers.

 Marketers can easily use the software to update live campaigns.
-With Creative Automation, teams can produce high volumes of content to test on different audiences and figure out what best drives performance.
+With Creative Automation, teams can produce high volumes of content to test on different audiences and determine what best drives e-commerce campaign performance.
 Teams can then use these insights to quickly pivot and improve campaigns within minutes.

 E-commerce brands need to drive performance at scale without sacrificing quality.
 Often we think the solution will require either more time dedicated to content creation or more money spent on tools or hiring.
 Instead, companies that invest in automation can save on both.
 A global retail brand, for one, saved $70,000 per campaign by automating its creative assets in-house rather than outsourcing production.
 Creative Automation users have also found that they can create triple the creative volume while cutting the campaign production cycle in half.

 With Creative Automation, you can maximize your resources and time without sacrificing creative quality.
-To learn more about Creative Automation, check out this video or contact us today.
+To learn more about Creative Automation, talk to us today.
 We also have a new podcast, Brand-Side, where we interview marketing and creative leaders from brands like Public Goods, YETI, Pandora, and more.
 Listen here!